Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 Inside computers, there are many internal components.
 In order for these components to communicate with each other, they make use of wires that are known as a ‘bus’.

 A bus is a common pathway through which information flows from one computer component to another.
 This pathway is used for communication purposes and it is established between two or more computer components.
 We are going to check different computer bus architectures that are found in computers.

 Summary of functions of buses in computers

-The buses transfer or send data in either serial or parallel method of data transfer.
+- Data sharing - All types of buses found in a computer transfer data between the computer peripherals connected to it.
+The buses transfer or send data either in the serial or parallel method of data transfer.
 This allows for the exchange of 1, 2, 4 or even 8 bytes of data at a time.
 (A byte is a group of 8 bits).
 Buses are classified depending on how many bits they can move at the same time, which means that we have 8-bit, 16-bit, 32-bit or even 64-bit buses.

-2. Addressing - A bus has address lines, which match those of the processor.
+- Addressing - A bus has address lines, which match those of the processor.
 This allows data to be sent to or from specific memory locations.

-3. Power - A bus supplies power to various peripherals connected to it.
+- Power - A bus supplies power to various peripherals connected to it.

-4. Timing - The bus provides a system clock signal to synchronize the peripherals attached to it with the rest of the system.
+- Timing - The bus provides a system clock signal to synchronize the peripherals attached to it with the rest of the system.